BabaYagaMusic.com » Encyclopedic Dictionary » Music Index »

 In Western music, a C sharp is held to be the equivalent of a D flat, and ditto for the other similar combinations.
 This is called equal temperament and it is used on the fixed-pitched instruments, like the pianos many of us start our musical education on.
 It divides the octave into minute units called "cents".
 Since an octave is 1200 cents wide, and the Western scales have 12 tones per octave, each note is 100 cents apart.

+Practice with a PlanJust because you play fiddle music does not mean you cannot steal a page from a violinist's playbook.
+As Gerald Klickstein says, "The fundamental source of confidence on stage is thorough preparation."
 My most-important and most-neglected "rule" for practicing is to know what my goal is and to have it in my head BEFORE I play it.
 This means listening to a new song several times, attentively, before putting bow to string; reading the new exercise through before attacking it; visualizing and humming the problem note or phrase before trying to fix it.

 How many hours a day should you practice?
 Noa Kageyama says just one if you are really trying!

 Kageyama espouses Deliberate Practice: "goal-directed, problem-solving, solution-focused practice."
 Listen with concentration so that you can analyze what went wrong, why, and how to correct the error.
 This will involve focusing on the specific notes and phrases that require improvement, not mindless repeating an entire section in which the error is embedded.

 Efficient Practicing for the Time-Crunched by Lydia Leong.
 Her article on practicing 40 minutes a day had many of the same points as Dr. Noa Kageyama's, above.
 Here are some additional points that she made.